-Study, Learn Garden Design at home

 Don’t try to work on really wet ground – don’t even start to work on moist ground without first putting down matting, boards, gravel or mulch to walk over.
 It may be worthwhile digging a temporary spoon drain to help dry out the soil

-Whenever laying rocks, whether for a wall, or on a slope, mound, etc., start at the lowest point and move up the slope.
-Never put the top rock in place first, even if it is more accessible to work in that area first – you are simply less likely to get a pleasing effect.
+- Never put the top rock in place first, even if it is more accessible to work in that area first – you are less likely to get a pleasing effect, and more likely to create a rockery that will collapse in the future.

 As you position the rocks, keep standing back and look at what you are doing from a distance and from different angles.